Delosperma sphalmanthoides S.A.Hammer

 Bloom Time: Spring

 Delosperma sphalmanthoides is a small compact cold-hardy plant.
 It is the smallest species in the genus.
 Leaves are minuscule, blue-green, finger-like, held upward in a small cushion that may grow up to 1 inch (2.5 cm) in height and up to 12 inches (30 cm) in diameter.
 The crowded cylindrical leaves are covered in spring by magenta-colored flowers.

 USDA hardiness zone 5a to 9b: from −20 °F (−28.9 °C) to 30 °F (−1.1 °C).

 How to Grow and Care

 Delosperma flowers grow in USDA plant hardiness zones 5-9 and will bloom for most of the summer and fall.
-Their foliage is mostly evergreen and, because of this, they make a great year-round ground cover.
+Their foliage is mostly evergreen, and because of this, they make a great year-round ground cover.
 While the plant is evergreen, it will often have some dieback of foliage in the winter.
 Delospermas prefer full sun but can tolerate some light shade in the garden.
-Because Delosperma are succulents, they do not tolerate wet soil, though they do well in poor soils.
+Because Delospermas are succulents, they do not tolerate wet soil, though they do well in poor soils.
 In fact, wet soil, especially during the winter months, is likely to kill the plants.
-In areas where the soil stays consistently dry, this plant can become invasive, so it is best to take this into consideration when planting it.
+In areas where the soil stays consistently dry, this plant can become invasive, so it is best to consider this when planting it.